yash373/typeracer-god/readme.md

-# Typeracer Bot
+# Typeracer God

-Typeracer Bot is an automated Python program designed to give you an edge in Typeracer games.
+Typeracer God is an automated Python program designed to give you an edge in Typeracer games.
 The bot automatically types the text for you in a race after you copy the race text from the browser.
 Simply copy the text, run the bot, and press the hotkey (`Ctrl + Alt + I`) to start winning races!

 ## Features